Azure/Vision-AI-DevKit-Pages/docs/_docs/05a-platform_tools.md

 choco install adb
 ```

 (replacing 'choco' with the package manager of your choice) to install the Platform Tools.
-Alternatively, you can download and install the Platform Tools using these links for your development OS:
+Alternatively, you can download and extract the zip containing the Platform Tools to a folder on your PC.

+### Download Links

 * [Windows](https://dl.google.com/android/repository/platform-tools-latest-windows.zip){:target="_blank"}
 * [MAC](https://dl.google.com/android/repository/platform-tools-latest-darwin.zip){:target="_blank"}
 * [Linux](https://dl.google.com/android/repository/platform-tools-latest-linux.zip){:target="_blank"}

+### Set path

+Add the directory you extracted the platform tools into to your computer's path environment variable.
+For Windows, use the command line:

+    ```cmd
+    set path=%path%;<platform tools path>
+    ```

 ## Common ADB commands